SteveSteinitz/react-form-validation-enzyme-test-webpack/README.md

 I used tabs set to 4 spaces.
 That editor setting will show attributes neatly lined up, for example.
 I feel that using 2 spaces is unnecessarily stingy.

-I try to avoid  ({  amd }) since they make no sense, and instead put object arguments on their own line.
-I do other similar things to make importat parts of the code 'pop'.
+I try to avoid  ({ and }) since they make no sense, and instead put object arguments on their own line.
+I do other similar things to make important parts of the code 'pop'.

-I've carefully cafted the code style for readability and quick comprehension (and, I confess, beauty).
+I've carefully crafted the code style for readability and quick comprehension (and, I confess, beauty).